 Her life will be honored with a Mass of Christian Burial celebrated at 11:00 a.m. on Saturday, October 26, 2019 at Stella Maris Parish-Egg Harbor site with Fr.
 Thomas Farrell as celebrant.
 Leann will be laid to rest in St. Joseph Cemetery.

 Visitation for family and friends will be held at Huehns Funeral Home on Friday, October 25, 2019 from 4:00 p.m. until 7:00 p.m. with the Rosary to be prayed at 3:40 p.m. and a parish wake service to conclude the evening at 7:00 p.m.
 Visitation will continue at Stella Maris Parish-Egg Harbor site on Saturday from 9:30 a.m. until 10:45 a.m.

 Memorials may be given in her memory for the Stella Maris Parish Endowment Fund, DOOR CANcer, Inc., or the Sunshine House.

 "Our family would like to express our heartfelt thanks to all those who cared for Leann."

 Expressions of sympathy, memories, and photos of Leann may be shared with her family through her tribute page at www.huehnsfuneralhome.com.

-To send flowers to Leann's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Leann Mary Kiehnau, please visit our floral store.